lindenb/jvarkit/docs/RNASeqPolyA.md

       Default: false
     -o, -out, --out
       Output file.
 Optional .
 Default: stdout
+    -x, --overlapping-exon
+      Ignore exon if an exon from another transcript overlaps the end of the last exon.
+      Default: false
     -p, --primer
       Search for poly-A 'A{x}' dandling part of the read. -1 : ignore and search for poly-A just after the exon boundary .
 If it's found, we count